Brutus Beefcake: Three Faces of Fear and various gimmicks

 In 1994, Leslie debuted in World Championship Wrestling (WCW).
 At first, he only made short appearances with Hulk Hogan, who referred to him as Brother Bruti (as he did when they were WWF tag team partners in 1989 and 1993).

 At that year's Halloween Havoc, following Hogan's cage match victory over Ric Flair, Leslie was revealed as the masked man who had attacked Hogan just before his title match with Flair at Clash of the Champions XXVIII.
 Leslie subsequently became The Butcher, and formed The Three Faces of Fear with Kevin Sullivan and Avalanche.
 The Butcher-Hogan feud culminated in a WCW World Heavyweight title match at Starrcade, which The Butcher lost.
 The Butcher continued wrestling for some time after The Three Faces of Fear broke up in May 1995, then became amnesic, as The Man with No Name.

 Leslie rejoined Sullivan in his new stable The Dungeon of Doom, as The Zodiac, a character wearing black and white face paint and only ever saying, "Yes, no, yes, no!"
 The Dungeon of Doom feuded with Hogan for most of the remainder of 1995.
-Hogan eventually turned Zodiac against his stablemates by revealing him as a mole.
+Zodiac eventually turned against his stablemates, revealing to have been a mole.

 After leaving The Dungeon of Doom, Leslie became The Booty Man, and his gimmick was that of a man infatuated with his own buttocks, shaking them on the way to the ring and during matches.
-His signature move was a high knee (a homonym of "hiney").
+His signature move was a high knee (a homophone of "hiney").
 He was accompanied to the ring by Kimberly Page (who became known as The Booty Babe), and feuded with Diamond Dallas Page (at the time, Kimberly's real-life husband).
 The Booty Man, like Leslie's other WCW gimmicks, did not last long.

-When the nWo started, he attempted to join by wearing an nWo shirt and presenting a birthday cake to Hollywood Hogan after the latter won the WCW World Heavyweight Championship at WCW Hog Wild, but was instead attacked by Scott Hall, Kevin Nash and Hogan.
+When the nWo started, Leslie attempted to join by wearing an nWo shirt and presenting a birthday cake to Hollywood Hogan after the latter won the WCW World Heavyweight Championship at WCW Hog Wild, but was instead attacked by Scott Hall, Kevin Nash and Hogan.
 Leslie then left WCW in December 1996.
 He continued to work in the independents.